Before investing in any oil and gas program, you need to know what to look for in the offering documents and what questions to ask.

 Review the production forecast.
 What IP rate is assumed?
 What decline model and b-factor?
 What oil and gas prices are used?
 A conservative operator uses current strip pricing, not $90 oil in a $65 market.

-Calculate the breakeven oil price — the price below which the well loses money after operating costs.
-If breakeven is $55 in a $70 market, you have a cushion.
+Calculate the breakeven oil price, the price below which the well loses money after operating costs.
+If breakeven is $55 in a $70 market, you've a cushion.
 If breakeven is $65, you're one price swing from underwater.

 Red Flags